car251290/E-commer-Project/README.md

 # Getting Started E-commer React App
 To show how to build a E-commer application from scratch, at the same time practice with JS.

 ## Commerce infrastructure for developers
 Design, build, and control your eCommerce using our APIs and dashboard.
 Experience control meets integration flexibility.

 Reference of the page in the E-commer :
 Design, build, and control your eCommerce using our APIs and dashboard.
 Experience control meets integration flexibility. https://commercejs.com

+I will add the fist looks to the App.

 ### yarn start